30 People Share Their "Worst Job Interview" Stories That Will Make You Thankful You Weren't "That" Guy

 13. This interviewer seems to be looking for someone he can be cohorts with

 Preparation is vital for alleviating interview anxiety.
-Research published in the Journal of Occupational Health Psychology highlights that candidates who invest time in preparing for interviews—by researching the company, practicing common questions, and even rehearsing their body language—are more likely to perform well.
+Candidates who invest time in preparing for interviews, by researching the company, practicing common questions, and even rehearsing their body language, are more likely to perform well.
 This level of preparation not only enhances their knowledge but also boosts their confidence.

-Experts recommend using mock interviews with a career coach or trusted friend to simulate the interview environment.
-This practice can provide constructive feedback, allowing candidates to refine their responses and approach, helping them feel more at ease when the actual interview takes place.
+Using mock interviews with a career coach or trusted friend to simulate the interview environment can provide constructive feedback, allowing candidates to refine their responses and approach, helping them feel more at ease when the actual interview takes place.

 14. It's amazing they still get customers with the kind of carelessness they have